flowkey/UIKit-cross-platform/README.md

 ### Adding UIKit-cross-platform

-Prior to usage `UIKit-cross-platform` has to be added as a dependency to your project including its subdependencies.
+`UIKit-cross-platform` has to be added as a dependency to your project including its subdependencies.

 The recommended way is to use `git submodules` to add it to an `UIKit` subdirectory.
 In order to do so use the following command: